· 2018-2019: Graduate - Economics at University of Barcelona: Public Sector Economics (2.5 ETCS)

 · 2015-2016: High School at Ins Campclar de Tarragona.
 Economics for High School.

-Teaching economics is, at the very least, a complex matter.
+Teaching economics is a complex matter.
 It was Joan Robinson who in 1978, after reflecting on modern economic theory, arrived at the conclusion that the ultimate purpose of studying economics was “to learn how to avoid being deceived by economists”.
 In line with Robinson, I believe that sound teaching in economics, whatever the course, must be built upon a combination of two, non-exclusive basic elements.
 First, there is a need to provide a good understanding of economics reasoning.
 A professor I had in my master studies once told me that learning economics was mainly about learning to think in a very particular way, what he termed “economic thinking”.
 I thus seek to provide my students with a well-equipped toolbox that will allow them to thoroughly understand the fundamentals of the discipline.
 The second basic element, however, consists in stimulating a healthy skepticism about such economic thinking.
 Economic models cannot fully characterize the many forces at work, and even if they could, some of their underlying assumptions are not always as plausible as is often supposed.
 Therefore, a deeper knowledge of the assumptions behind economic theory and the recognition of the (potential) distance between them and the real world, are of paramount importance if students are to be able to grasp the complexity of the economics of the real world without deception.
 Key to this endeavour is the promotion of critical thinking.

 The core course materials I design aim to make this connection with real world the closest possible, and a hand-on approach is critical: My course outlines usually follow one or two well-known textbooks, complemented by a reading list of other materials.
 In my experience, students feel more comfortable when they have a basic textbook to which they can refer.
 I supplement this by drawing on everyday economic events to frame my classes.
 In a course of undergraduate applied economics I taught in 2012, this was relatively easy as at the time the newspapers were full of fresh practical cases on national debt crises, balance of payments issues, unemployment rates, etc. In that occasion, I managed to bring one piece of news to every single session.
 This guaranteed an effective link between theoretical, and often abstract knowledge, and everyday reality and students valued it.